open-sauced/maintainer-intro-course/maintainer-powerups.md

 Using the GitHub CLI will save you time and boost your productivity as a maintainer because you don't need to switch between the GitHub website and your terminal.

-Head over to the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read this [blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get you started.
+Head over to the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read [this blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get you started.

 ## Issues and Pull Request Templates

 Have you ever found yourself in a situation where you're reviewing pull requests or triaging issues, but you can't understand what's happening because contributors didn't provide sufficient information?
 Or, have you had to close an issue or pull request because the description, screenshot, or other crucial information was missing?

 The good news is that you can address these problems by creating issue and pull request templates.
 These templates allow you to customize and standardize it to include necessary information.
 You can see them as guides for contributors to follow when writing an issue or pull request for your project.
-By creating templates, you can save time on triaging issues, reviewing pull requests, and ensuring you get all the information you need from your contributors.
+Creating templates saves time on triaging issues, reviewing pull requests, and ensuring you get all the information you need from your contributors.
 Additionally, future contributors can benefit from these templates by understanding the history of changes made, which can help them debug or understand the code involved.

 You can learn more about [configuring issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) and [creating a pull request template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) on the official GitHub documentation.